2026 수능특강 영독연 13강 변형문제 (1~9번)

 This worked very well for all of us because it allowed the flexibility to fit our volunteer time with various other ____ on our time.

-In the last six weeks, though, the new ____ of volunteer services has begun assigning us to volunteer schedules without consulting us, causing a great deal of upset among the volunteers and resulting in numerous cancellations of shifts.
+In the last six weeks, though, the new manager of volunteer services has begun assigning us to volunteer schedules without consulting us, causing a great deal of ____ among the volunteers and resulting in numerous cancellations of shifts.

 2 지진 상황에서 아들을 구하려는 절박한 상황

-Everything was dark after the power went ____
+Everything was dark after the ____ went out.

-Crawling ____ the debris, I finally reached Dustin.
+Crawling over the debris, I ____ reached Dustin.

 3 유의미한 생태 연구를 위한 직관의 계발